codacy/chart/README.md

 The following table lists the configurable parameters of the Codacy chart and their default values.

-Global parameters are applicable to all sub-charts and make it easier to configure resources across different components.
+Global parameters apply to all sub-charts and make it easier to configure resources across different components.

 | Parameter                                   | Description                                                                                                                 | Default         |
 | ------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | --------------- |